 Think of prior authorization as getting permission from your insurance company before you receive a service.
 For many non-emergency procedures, treatments, or prescriptions, your insurer wants to verify that the service is medically necessary.
 Your dermatologist’s office will usually handle submitting the paperwork for this, but it’s a good idea to confirm with them that the prior authorization has been approved.
 Skipping this step can lead to a denied claim, leaving you responsible for the entire bill.
 It’s a crucial checkpoint to ensure your treatment will be covered.

-Simple Steps to Verify Your Insurance
+How to Quickly Verify Your Insurance

 So, how do you confirm all these details?
 It’s simpler than you might think.
 Start by calling the member services number on the back of your insurance card.
 The representative can tell you about your deductible, copays, and whether a specific dermatologist is in your network.
 You can also check your insurance provider’s website, which often has a tool to search for in-network doctors.
 Taking a few minutes to verify your coverage details before your appointment is the best way to prevent unexpected expenses and ensure a smooth visit.